About Sheet Piling

 The disadvantages of sheet piling include:

-• In rocky soils and have challenging conditions, such as large boulders, sheet piles rarely can be driven to the desired depth.
+• In rocky soils and challenging conditions, such as large boulders, sheet piles can rarely be driven to the desired depth.

 • Sheet piling typically requires heavy equipment to install.